thedirtyd/yet-another-media-player/README.md

 - Action buttons run any Home Assistant service or script
 - Add icons to custom actions to differentiate types (e.g.: playlist versus tv script)
 - Use "current" for the entity_id to reference the currently selected media player (see example below)
+- Set match_theme to TRUE to have the cards accent colors follow your selected accent theme color

 ---